LeonardosGitHub/terraformGSLB/README.md

 ## Ansible
  - Playbook:
-   - creates 'admin' password for BIG-IPs
+   - Creates 'admin' password for BIG-IPs
    - Performs a Terraform apply to create AWS elements
-   - waits for port 8443 to be available on BIG-IPs
+   - Waits for port 8443 to be available on BIG-IPs
-   - updates password for 'admin' and sets shell to bash
+   - Updates password for 'admin' and sets shell to bash
-   - waits until iControl REST is available on BIG-IPs
+   - Waits until iControl REST is available on BIG-IPs
-   - performs a save on BIG-IP
+   - Performs a save on BIG-IP
-   - uploads F5's Device Onboarding(DO) and AS3 rpms
+   - Uploads F5's Device Onboarding(DO) and AS3 rpms
-   - deploy's DO to configure to provision GTM and set NTP servers
+   - Deploy's DO to configure to provision GTM and set NTP servers
-   - updates GSLB settings
+   - Updates GSLB settings
       - Creates DataCenters
       - Add's servers
-   - performs a bigip_add
+   - Performs a bigip_add
-   - performs a gtm_add
+   - Performs a gtm_add

 ## Terraform